Archive for the 'Facebook' Category

 Finally, there are a lot of people in the world who have more than one linguistic background.
 Mine are Russian, Hebrew and English, and I am really not such a special case.
 There are many millions of immigrants who have mixed backgrounds: Punjabi-Hindi-Urdu-English, Kurdish-Turkish-German, Kazakh-Russian-Norwegian, and others, and others and others.
 From each of these backgrounds they have friends, co-workers and family members, with whom they would love to communicate in the respective language.
 In each of these backgrounds they have friends who would want to find them using the name under which they know them there and using the appropriate language and writing system.

 And sometimes people change their names, too.
-I did once, and so have many other people.
+I did it (twice!), and so have many other people.

 All this means that people’s names should be translatable, just like books, articles and software interfaces.
 Facebook and Google+ allow me to add a very limited number of names in foreign languages.
 Why wouldn’t they let me write my name in four, five, ten languages?
 This would make it easier for people who speak these languages to find me and to communicate with me.
 I would go even further and allow people who speak languages that I don’t know well to write my name as their hear it in their language and to add it to my details.
 Yet again, this would make me easier to find to even more people.